Ferromagnetic-electrodes-induced Hall effect in topological Dirac semimetals: Abstract

 \section{Abstract}

 We propose an unconventional type of Hall effect in a topological Dirac semimetal with ferromagnetic electrodes.
 The topological Dirac semimetal itself has time-reversal symmetry, whereas attached ferromagnetic electrodes break it, causing the large Hall response.
-This induced Hall effect is a characteristic of the helical surface states of topological Dirac semimetals and the helical edge states of quantum spin Hall insulators.
+This induced Hall effect is a characteristic of the helical surface/edge states that arise in topological materials, such as topological Dirac semimetals or quantum spin Hall insulators.
 We compute the Hall conductance/resistance and the Hall angle by using a lattice model with four-terminal geometry.
 For topological Dirac semimetals with four electrodes, the induced Hall effect occurs whether the current electrodes or the voltage electrodes are ferromagnetic.
 When the spins in electrodes are almost fully polarized, the Hall angle becomes as large as that of quantum Hall states or ideal magnetic Weyl semimetals.
 We show the robustness of the induced Hall effect against impurities and also discuss the spin injection and spin decay problems.
 This Hall response can be used to detect whether the magnetizations of the two ferromagnetic electrodes are parallel or antiparallel.

 \iftitle